ocpi/ocpi/mod_tariffs.md

 #### 2.2.3 __PATCH__ Method

-Same as the [PUT](#222-put-method) method, but only the fields/objects that have to be updated have to be present, other fields/objects that are not specified are considered unchanged.
+The PATCH method works the same as the [PUT](#222-put-method) method, except that the fields/objects that have to be updated have to be present, other fields/objects that are not specified are considered unchanged.

 ##### Example: Change Tariff to 2,50
 ```json